department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 <li class="step one">

 Check to see if you qualify for VR&amp;E benefits—and choose your program track.
-[Find out if you qualify for programs for Service-Disabled Servicemembers and Veterans](/vocational-rehab-and-employment/service-disabled/).
+[Find out if you qualify for programs for service-disabled Servicemembers and Veterans](/vocational-rehab-and-employment/service-disabled/).

 </li>